Topological bifurcations of minimal invariant sets for set-valued dynamical systems: Set-valued dynamical systems

 The set of all nonempty compact subsets of $X$ will be denoted by $\cK(X)$.
 Equipped with the Hausdorff distance $h$, $\cK(X)$ is also a metric space $(\cK(X), h)$.
 It is well-known that if $X$ is complete or compact, then $\cK(X)$ is also complete or compact, respectively.
+Define for a sequence $(M_n)_{n\in\N}$ of bounded subsets of $X$,